-Former MRT General Manager Al Vitangcol III is wanted by the ombudsman charged for graft and corruption.
+Former MRT General Manager Al Vitangcol III is wanted by the ombudsman charged with graft and corruption.

-The MRT General Manager Al Vitangcol III allegedly given the maintenance contract of the MRT to one company in which he has a relative.
+The MRT General Manager Al Vitangcol III allegedly gave the maintenance contract of the MRT to one company in which he has a relative.

 This is not allowed under the law.
 The MRT General Manager violated the provision of R.A.
 3019 or the Anti-Graft and Corrupt Practices Act.

 The Ombudsman wanted to file a case for graft and violation of the government procurement reform act against the former MRT General Manager.